 Special initiatives resources are intended to assist Regional Pennsylvania Tobacco-Free Coalition (RPTFC) members and residents with the identification and elimination of tobacco related health disparities throughout Pennsylvania.
 Promoting tobacco control efforts in partnership with organizations that serve populations experiencing tobacco-related health disparities can be a helpful way to leverage existing infrastructure and experience.

-Ask Advise Refer: Brief Intervention Model
+Ask Advise Connect: Brief Intervention Model

-The American Lung Association in Pennsylvania offers free, on-site and web-based Ask, Advise, Refer trainings to educate staff to ask about tobacco use, advise patients on quitting and refer patients to tobacco cessation services.
+The American Lung Association in Pennsylvania offers free, on-site and web-based Ask, Advise, Connect trainings to educate staff to ask about tobacco use, advise patients on quitting and refer patients to tobacco cessation services.
 This evidence-based and efficient intervention should only take 3-5 minutes.
 It is effective, because patients are twice as likely to try quitting with advice from a clinician.
 No other single intervention will make a bigger difference in saving lives and avoiding the chronic diseases associated with tobacco product use.

 Asthma is a chronic or lifelong disease that can be serious—even life-threatening.
 There is no cure for asthma.
 The good news is that with proper management, you or your loved one with asthma can live a normal, healthy life.
 The more you can learn about asthma, the better you and your loved ones can manage living with this disease, making the most of every day and maintaining a high quality of life.
 Visit Lung.org/asthma to find more resources related to asthma.